adamsol/Pyxell/docs/why-pyxell.md

 This syntax follows the actual order of evaluation of the expressions, and thus is more natural to read than Python's syntax, where condition is in the middle.

+### Intuitive container comprehensions

+Similarly to the conditional operator, [container comprehensions in Python can be confusing](https://stackoverflow.com/q/19484705).
+In Pyxell, the actual expression is written at the end, with `yield` keyword, rather than at the beginning, so that the whole comprehension can be read naturally just like a generator function with standard `for` and `if` statements.

 ### Operators for nullable types

 Pyxell allows `null` value only for variables whose type has been explicitly marked as nullable.